syedabareehaali/The_Career_Mentor_AI/README.md

 # The_Career_Mentor_AI
-An Artificial Intelligence Based Career Couinsellor
+An Artificial Intelligence Based Career Counsellor